© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Middleham Castle is a scheduled monument protected by Historic England under reference 1002330.
 View the official record →

-Middleham Castle is a late medieval fortress located in Wensleydale, North Yorkshire (not Durham).
+Middleham Castle is a medieval fortress located in Wensleydale, North Yorkshire (not Durham), founded in the late eleventh century by Robert Penrose following the Norman Conquest.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002330.

 Middleham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002330.